patrykzboch/patrykzboch-software-engineering-portfolio/README.md

 ## Projects

 ### Project 1: Flight Management System
 A Flight Management System (FMS) designed to manage flight plans and strips.
-It integrates with external systems for seamless operation and prioritizes security and usability.
+It integrates with external systems for seamless operation and prioritises security and usability.

 ### Project 2: Web Browser
 A simple C# web browser that sends HTTP requests, displays raw HTML, and supports browsing features such as history and favourites.